ashleymichaelwilliams/Terraform-GKE-sample/README.md

 ### Preparation

-The following step is only initially required for the necessary tools as well as confuring your billing account id.
+The following step is only initially required for the necessary tools as well as configuring your billing account id.

 ##### The following commands below have been tested and known to work on CentOS 7 operating system